-Each session is moderated by members of the FMB working group, ADR, offers the parties in dispute a 'win-win' situation. currently composed of Johan BILLIET, Philippe BILLIET, Bernard CASTELAIN, Barbara GAYSE representative of the Federale However, CAS Mediations, to date, have been few and far between, Bemiddelingscommissie- Commission fédérale de Médiation, Willem although the CAS is now promoting its Mediation service, and has MEUWISSEN, Jef MOSTINCKX, Benoit SIMPELAERE and Ivan recently updated its Mediation Rules, the subject of this note.
-VEROUGSTRAETE.

-AIA IVZW (www.arbitration-adr.org).

-2. Next meeting

-The next FMB session will be held on the 10th of February 2014 (2 pm - 5 pm) at the Institute of European Studies (IES) Rome meeting room, Pleinlaan 5, 1050 Brussels).
-The following topics will be discussed during the next session:

-Amendments to the 2005 Mediation Act:
+Each session is moderated by members of the FMB working group, currently composed of Johan BILLIET, Philippe BILLIET, Bernard CASTELAIN, Barbara GAYSE representative of the Federale Bemiddelingscommissie- Commission fédérale de Médiation, Willem MEUWISSEN, Jef MOSTINCKX, Benoit SIMPELAERE and Ivan VEROUGSTRAETE.
+The FMB project is an initiative that was created with the support of the AIA IVZW (www.arbitration-adr.org).
+2. Next meeting The next FMB session will be held on the 10th of February 2014 (2 pm - 5 pm) at the Institute of European Studies (IES) Rome meeting room, Pleinlaan 5, 1050 Brussels).
+The following topics will be discussed during the next session: Amendments to the 2005 Mediation Act:

-- · Should the scope of the 2005 Mediation Act be broadened to include all kinds of mediation? - · Should the term "bemiddeling" be replaced by the term "mediation"? - Has the Romanian Mediation Act got good ideas that should also be implemented in Belgium (e.g. compulsory mediation sessions)? - Should documents issued prior to signing the mediation protocol and in relation to the mediation, also be considered confidential?
+- Should the scope of the 2005 Mediation Act be broadened to include all kinds of mediation? - Should the term "bemiddeling" be replaced by the term "mediation"? - Has the Romanian Mediation Act got good ideas that should also be implemented in Belgium (e.g. compulsory mediation sessions)?
+Should documents issued prior to signing the mediation protocol and in relation to the mediation, also be considered confidential?
 Other: